RealImage/challenge2023/general-challenge/README.md

 For any questions or clarifications, raise an issue on this repo and we'll answer your questions as fast as we can.

 ## Criteria to Pass the Code Challenge
-1. Solving problem # 1 is the primary criteria.
+1. Solving problem # 1 with all the objectives is the primary criteria.
-2. If you are able to solve the problem # 2, then you should.
-This might be considered as a criteria, depending on the count of the candidates that manage to solve problem # 1.
+2. If you are able to solve problem # 2, then you should.
+And, you will get preference.
+This might be considered as a criteria, depending on the count of candidates that manage to solve problem # 1.
 3. Once you've solved the problems, try to focus on the readability of the code.
 4. Try to add unit tests, if you have time.
 5. If you've addressed all the above criteria, then try to demonstrate a good understanding of the SOLID design principles, by applying them in your code wherever it makes sense.